Free Harmonic Chart Calculator

 What are harmonic charts?

 A harmonic chart is created by multiplying every planetary position in your natal chart by an integer (the harmonic number), then reducing each result modulo 360°.
-This mathematical transformation makes aspect patterns that are invisible in the standard chart suddenly visible as conjunctions.
+This mathematical transformation makes selected aspect families easier to inspect because they appear as conjunctions in harmonic space.
 Two planets 72° apart (a quintile) appear conjunct in the 5th harmonic chart; two planets 51° apart (a septile) appear conjunct in the 7th.

 Guide to each harmonic